 - Badass Cape: Despite getting a few Cape Snags, his cape always comes back.

-- Badass in Distress: In the Justice League episode "Injustice For All", Batman is captured by the Injustice Gang.
+- Badass in Distress: In "Injustice For All", Batman gets captured by the Injustice Gang.
 The trope is subverted, Batman ends up freeing himself from the restraints, which he could actually have done any time, and while being held captive he pitted the Injustice Gang against itself and foiled their plans himself with the Justice League coming in to assist rather than save him.

 - Badass Normal: Well, yeah, it's Batman we're talking about.
-He beats criminals as an every-day schedule, fights against super-powered menaces like a clay-powered shapeshifter, and An Ice Person who freezes people up with ease, and doesn't even need super powers himself to do so.
-In fact, all he needs is his gadgets and Determination.
+He beats criminals as an everyday schedule, fights against super-powered menaces like a clay-powered shapeshifter and An Ice Person who freezes people up with ease, and he doesn't even need super powers himself to do so.
+In fact, all he needs is his gadgets, intelligence, and Determination.
 He even once tried to sacrifice himself to save earth in a ship of extreme hot tempatures that nearly killed him.
 Even his Arch-Nemesis admits he's this.Lex Luthor: What makes you think you can kill Superman when you can't even handle a mere mortal in a Halloween costume?The Joker: There's nothing mere about that mortal.

 - Batman Gambit:

-- In "Almost Got 'Im".
-Disguised as Killer Croc during a poker game with Joker, Poison Ivy, Penguin, and Two-Face, he brought up the subject of whose come closest to killing him, knowing that Joker would talk about their last encounter and reveal what he did with Catwoman, who had saved him.
+- In "Almost Got 'Im", he disguises himself as Killer Croc during a poker game with The Joker, Poison Ivy, Penguin, and Two-Face.
+He brings up the subject of whose come closest to killing him as he knew that Joker would talk about their last encounter and reveal what he did with Catwoman, who had saved him.

-- In "Mad Love", Batman confides to Joker that Harley actually came very close to killing him—much closer than the Joker ever has, in fact—and that his only way out was to trick her into calling him, knowing Joker's ego would get in the way of Harley's objective.
+- In "Mad Love", Batman tells The Joker that Harley actually came very close to killing himmuch closer than the Joker ever has, in factand that his only way out was to trick her into calling him, knowing Joker's ego would get in the way of Harley's objective.

-- In Justice League's "Injustice For All", Batman outwits the Injustice League and gets them to undermine their own plans and betray one another... all while immobilized in a full-body restraint system in the basement.
+- In "Injustice For All", Batman outwits the Injustice Gang and gets them to undermine their own plans and betray one another... all while immobilized in a full-body restraint system in the basement.
 He proceeds to tell The Joker that he could've escaped at any point he wanted, but only stayed around to keep an eye on him.

-- In Justice League's "Wild Cards", he convinces Harley Quinn that the Joker's likely more interested in the girl he's standing next to on TV while he sends Harley out to do the grunt work.
-She refuses to turn on the Joker and seemingly knocks out Batman then returns to the Joker to talk things out.
+- In "Wild Cards", he convinces Harley Quinn that the Joker's likely more interested in the girl he's standing next to on TV while he sends Harley out to do the grunt work.
+She refuses to turn on the Joker and seemingly knocks out Batman before returing back to the Joker to talk things out.
 Joker promptly slaps her aside, quickly realizing that it was all Batman's plan to get her to return to base and lead him to his headquarters, which is just what happened.

-- Being Personal Isn't Professional: With the Justice League in the beginning, on occasions Batman's distance from his teammates is emphasized.
+- Being Personal Isn't Professional: He is this with the Justice League in the beginning.
+On occasions, Batman's distance from his teammates is emphasized.

 - In "Fury", Hawkgirl remarks that it is hard to imagine what being orphaned at such a young age can do to a child.
 An obvious opening for Batman to comment on the loss of his parents, but he doesn't take it.

-- Berserk Button: The Joker is finally able to press it in the flash sequence from Batman Beyond: Return of the Joker.
+- Berserk Button: The Joker is finally able to press it in the flashback sequence featured in Batman Beyond: Return of the Joker.

-- Betrayal Insurance: In the Justice League episode "Tabula Rasa", the android A.M.A.Z.O. manages to copy Superman's powers, after which Batman pulls out a piece of kryptonite and manages to subdue A.M.A.Z.O., at least temporarily.
+- Betrayal Insurance: In "Tabula Rasa", the android A.M.A.Z.O. manages to copy Superman's powers, after which Batman pulls out a piece of kryptonite and manages to subdue A.M.A.Z.O., at least temporarily.